Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **blameableChangeTriggerValue** - Optional value of field to use as change trigger (if type is `CHANGE`).
 * **onAccountDeletion** - Controls how an application should change the field when users are deleted.
 Default value is `GUEST`.
 The available options are listed [here](#account-deletion-handler).

 In [edit pages](#edit-action) the generator will implement an auto completion element allowing searching users by their name.
-For the output in [view](#view-action) and [display](#display-action) templates the user name is shown and linked to the corresponding user profile in case a profile bundle has been set in the Settings bundle administration.
+For the output in [index](#index-action) and [detail](#detail-action) templates the user name is shown and linked to the corresponding user profile in case a profile bundle has been set in the Users bundle configuration.

 #### Entity blameable type